Similar packages

 1. NAME OF THE VETERINARY MEDICINAL PRODUCT

-Dolethal 200mg/ml solution for injection
+Dolethal 200mg/ml Solution for Injection

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

-Pentobarbital sodium 200.00 mg
+Active substance: Pentobarbital sodium 200.00 mg

-Benzyl alcohol 10.40 mg
+Benzyl alcohol |

-Ponceau 4R (E124) 0.01 mg
+Ponceau 4R (E124) |

 A pink liquid solution for injection

-4.1 Target species
+3.1 Target species

 Small animals and cattle.

-4.2 Indications for use, specifying the target species
+3.2 Indications for use for each target species

 For euthanasia of small animals (mainly dogs and cats) and cattle.

 Not to be used in animals intended for animal consumption.
-Do not use for anaesthesia.

 None

-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for use in the target species:

 Select the needle gauge based on the species and size of animal and check that the syringe and needle are mounted and secured correctly.
 It is important to ensure that any pressure created during delivery does not lead to the needle disconnecting from the syringe.
 The amount of the drug to be administered may mean that a smaller gauge needle may not deliver the necessary volume at an appropriate speed.
 Any volume administered outside the vein will reduce the efficacy of the dose.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals:

-Care should be taken to ensure the pressure on the syringe is not too great to avoid accidental spraying of the face and eyes (see ‘Special precautions for use in animals’).
-Wear suitable protective gloves and glasses when handling the product.
-Avoid accidental selfadministration and self-injection.
+Care should be taken to ensure the pressure on the syringe is not too great to avoid accidental spraying of the face and eyes (see ‘Special precautions for use in the target species’).

-Skin-Wash immediately with water and then thoroughly with soap and water.
+Spillage on skin - Wash immediately with water and then thoroughly with soap and water.

-Accidental self-injection- Obtain URGENT medical attention, advising medical services of barbiturate poisoning.
+Ingestion - Obtain medical attention immediately.
+Wash out mouth.
+Keep warm and rest.
+Accidental self-injection - Obtain URGENT medical attention, advising medical services of barbiturate poisoning.
 Do not leave patient unattended.

-4.7 Use during pregnancy, lactation or lay
+3.7 Use during pregnancy, lactation or lay

-Not Applicable
+Not applicable

-4.8 Interaction with other medicinal products and other forms of interaction
+3.8 Interaction with other medicinal products and other forms of interaction

 0.7ml per kg bodyweight by rapid intravenous injection.
 The product solution is not intended for dilution with water or any other fluid.